User Access Control

 6.4 Function Views

-Function view provides a flexible way to manage user access on databases and tables.
+Function views provide a flexible way to manage user access on databases and tables.

-• Only administrators can create or delete function views.
-Granted users can get the result of a function view even if they don't have the privileges to access the involved data.
+- Users with VIEW_EXEC permission can get the result of a function view even if they don't have access to the involved data.

-• If a function view has the same name as a local function, the system will parse it as a local function.
+- If a function view has the same name as a local function, the system will parse the function name as a local function.

 Example 1.
 Define a function view: